 Wear Compression Stockings

-Compression stockings may not be a great fashion choice, but they are necessary for anyone looking to get better blood flow in their legs.
+Compression stockings may not be a great fashion choice, but they are necessary for anyone looking to get better blood flow in their legs with compression hose.
 The compression socks squeeze your calf muscles while you are wearing them, which helps the blood flow back up to your heart.
 It may take a while to get used to the squeezing pressure on your legs, but you will not even notice the compression stockings after a few days.

 Eat a Healthy Diet